-Laser resurfacing is a skin resurfacing procedure that uses a laser to improve the appearance of your skin or treat minor facial flaws by removing layers of skin.
-Laser resurfacing can be done with:
+Laser resurfacing is a facial rejuvenation procedure that uses a laser to improve the skin's appearance or treat minor facial flaws.
+It can be done with:

-Laser resurfacing can decrease the appearance of facial fine lines.
-Laser resurfacing can also treat loss of skin tone and improve your complexion if you have scars or sun damage.
-Laser resurfacing does have limitations, however.
+Laser resurfacing can decrease the appearance of fine lines in the face.
+It can also treat loss of skin tone and improve your complexion if you have scars or sun damage.
+Laser resurfacing can't eliminate excessive or sagging skin.
 Understanding the specific techniques, risks and possible results can help you decide if laser resurfacing is right for you.

 Why it's done

 - Fine wrinkles

 - Age spots

 - Uneven skin tone or texture